Skip to main content

 Before the Cafcass officer finalises their enquiries they will usually try and speak to you and the respondent.
 The Cafcass officer will send a letter to the court to tell the court the results of their enquiries.
 You might hear this letter being called a Schedule 2 letter.
 If the Cafcass officer speaks to you or the respondent before they send this letter to the court they will include what you say in this letter.
 So, if you can, it is a good idea to really think about the most important things you want to say to the Cafcass officer before they call you.

 This information is provided to the court, usually in time for the first hearing.
 Cafcass or CAFCASS Cymru will usually give this information to you too.
 If they don’t then the court will tell you what’s in the information unless it thinks that doing this might create risks for you or your ex (or other family member) or your child or children.
-The short video called What happens after I receive a letter tells you what to expect when you first hear from Cafcass.

 If the judge asks, a Cafcass officer will write a report for the court about your children’s needs.
 The judge may ask the Cafcass officer to focus on one or more particular issues which you disagree about.